 As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] will come into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the stakeholders and the data requirements to help you get your head around the subject.
+In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
 In our blog posts we focus on the impact of this regulation to you as a Financial Market Participant to ensure you are well prepared for the new regulation.
-This week a brief introduction on the topic.

 The origin of SFDR

 In December 2015, 195 countries signed the Paris Agreement to adapt to climate change.
 According to the European Commission [EC], sustainability and the transition to a low-carbon, more resource-efficient and circular economy are key in ensuring long-term competitiveness of the EU economy.

 - Reorient capital flows towards sustainable investment in order to achieve sustainable and inclusive growth;